The Ultimate Guide to Engineered Oak Flooring: What You Need to Know

 Origin

-Floors made in Europe often cost more than mass-produced floors from factories where quality control is lower.
+Floors manufactured in Europe typically cost more than mass-produced floors from factories with lower quality control.

 Length and Width of Boards

-Producing consistently long, wide, straight boards with high-grade oak takes more effort — and it shows in the price.
+Producing consistently long, wide, straight boards with high-grade oak involves more effort, which is reflected in the price.

 Finishing

-Hand-finished floors, distressed effects, specialist oils, or custom colours cost more than basic factory-applied lacquers.
+Hand-finished floors or those featuring specialized effects, custom colors, and high-quality oils cost more than basic factory-applied lacquers.

 ✅ Wear layer thickness